Wedding Vow Fears

 5. Pre-Recorded Vows

 We’d say this is somewhat of a last resort, where you would pre-record your vows and at the appropriate time your DJ would play back your words.
+If you’re going to go down this path, you might as well go “all in,” right?
+So maybe get some voice-over impersonators to read the vows - think celebrities or personalities such as James Earl Jones (Darth Vader), Sean Connery (James Bond), Tom Brokaw, Judi Dench, or Queen Elizabeth.
+You could even add background music or even special effects to your vows, which could add a fun element and enhance the emotional impact.
 The benefit is this method allows you to take your time and record your vows in a comfortable setting, free from the pressure of an audience.
 You can do multiple takes until you’re happy with the result.
 On the wedding day, your recording can be played during the ceremony, ensuring your heartfelt words are shared without the stress of public speaking.
-One thing that only this approach allows is for you to add background music or even special effects to your vows, which could add a fun element and enhance the emotional impact (be careful – this could get “cheesy” very quickly).
+Yup, this could get “cheesy” very quickly, but it also could be very original and add some levity to your celebration and wedding vows.

 6. Use a Microphone